 Note on complexity levels of the rated instrument: CARE has classified instruments rated by it on the basis of complexity.
+This classification is available at www.careratings.com.
 Investors/market intermediaries/regulators or others are welcome to write to care@careratings.com for any clarifications.

-Contact Us
+Contact us